jwplayer/ott-web-app/docs/developer-guidelines.md

 The scope must specify the location of the commit change.
 For example `home` or `search`.

-The allowed scopes can be found in the [commitlint config file](../.commitlintrc.js).
+The allowed scopes can be found in the [../.commitlintrc.js](../.commitlintrc.js) file.

 ### Subject